 Our shoppers collected monitoring prices from the companies listed on our

-years.
-Most alarm installation companies do not actually perform the monitoring
+Ratings Tables.
+Most alarm installation companies do not actually perform

-service, but simply act the sales agents for monitoring companies.
-Monitoring
+the monitoring service, but simply act as sales agents for monitoring companies.

 Table 2Prices Quoted for Central Station Monitoring

 |ADT Security Services